buck54321/td-aux/challenge/README.md

 ### Create a challenge and answer

-The Decred challenge does not have a fixed format.
+The challenge does not have a fixed format.
 Anything that has a written answer can be a challenge: riddles, trivia, homework, word games, etc.